tyagitalrst/pokemon-app/README.md

 - React with React Hooks and React Context
 - GraphQL using Apollo Client
 - UI Library using Material-UI
-- Deploy web using Github Page
+- Deploy web using Netlify